VODAN-Development/FAIR-Data-Point/README.md

 ## Overview

 This repository was made by the VODAN FDP Team and is meant for the development, deployment and troubleshooting of FDPs within the VODAN Architecture.
+To learn more about FAIR Data Points, visit this wiki [link](https://github.com/VODAN-Development/FAIR-Data-Point/wiki).

 ### Main Objective